swadeepsingh/Udacity-Data-Analyst-NanoDegree-A-B-Test/README.md

 However, then the hard question is do you stop as soon as one page is considered significantly better than another or does it need to happen consistently for a certain amount of time?
 How long do you run to render a decision that neither page is better than another?

 These questions are the difficult parts associated with A/B tests in general.

+# Results:

+    After analyzing the dataset for e-commerce website it seems that our Null hypothesis is correct.
+    From probability we can conclude that:
+    Conversion for control group is higher.
+    The control group does better but with a small margin.
+    From histogram we can see that null hypothesis is true as old and new pages perform almost similarly.
+    We have also seen that country alone has little impact on the conversion.
+    The test conditions were fairly good as well, because user had a equal chance to receive old and new pages.
+    An interaction between page and country has significant effects on conversion.

+# Conclusion:

+I recommend the e-commerce website company to keep the "old pages" for now $\&amp;$ spend time to improve the new pages before they go for another experiment and then finalize the decision.